IzODA/labs/choose-your-path/scala-python/README.md

 Launch the notebook `choose-your-path-scala.ipynb`.
 Once loaded, you will see the first several cells filled in with code already.
 Run these cells to repeat what we've done already in our Unix environment.
-Although we've come up with the same conclusion, lets see what additional validation we can get by simply visualizing the data.
+Although we've come up with the same conclusion, lets see what additional validation we can get by simply visualizing the data. _Note: there may be a delay while the Apache Toree kernel loads._

 *Note - The visual package, Brunel-Visualization, has current restrictions for Windows 10 browsers.
 When the cell is run, the cell will complete, but no visualization will